 My Friday group offers treatment for each participant individually, from 12:00 – 1:00 PM Eastern Time.

-Starting something new.
-There is a link to access the Wednesday morning webcast under the Broadcast Tab on the upper left side at tongrenstation.com.
+There’s a link to access my Wednesday morning webcast under the Broadcast Tab on the upper left side at tongrenstation.com.
 It can also be accessed by going directly to my broadcast page, which can be found at http://tongrenstation.com/anusuya.

 I take up to 3 requests from each participant, and work individually on each person who puts a request in.

 If anyone is interested in keeping up with announcements about the webcasts, they are on the Blue Water Tong Ren Facebook page.
-The Blue Water Tong Ren Facebook page is closed to comments from anyone other than members, but is visible to all.
-Always happy to add members.
-If you would like to be part of the group, please send me a request on FB.
+Always happy to add people so if you would like to be part of the group, please send me a request on FB.

 Rare to have a day go by that does not include Tong Ren.
 Look forward to being able to share it with a few more friends via webcast.